Leverburgh Lifeboat Station: History

-The majority of the cost of Leverburgh's new lifeboat was funded by the legacy of Mr Humfrey Ingram Berkeley, a keen RNLI supporter, who left all of his residual estate to the RNLI.
+The majority of the cost of the new Leverburgh lifeboat was funded by the legacy of Mr Humfrey Ingram Berkeley, a keen RNLI supporter, who left all of his residual estate to the RNLI.
 He requested that a lifeboat be named after him and his wife, and for it to be stationed on the west coast of Scotland.
 At a naming ceremony on 14 July, the Leverburgh lifeboat was named 13-25 Stella and Humfrey Berkeley (ON 1332).
 Other donors to the boat included Mrs Muriel Madeleine Mackay, Mr Hugh John Waterman, Miss Isabel May Hogg and the Leverhulme Trust.

 The first service launch would come just under one month later, on 14 May 2018, to the aid of a woman who had injured her back, on a yacht north of Lochmaddy, North Uist.

 In November 2019, operations were suspended at Leverburgh, due to difficulties maintaining sufficient crew.
 On 15 September 2020, the lifeboat was moved to Inverness for routine maintenance, but didn't return.
 By November 2020, not helped by the Covid pandemic, there was still no lifeboat at Leverburgh, and it was thought that the station may close permanently.

 It was announced in 2021, after a period of consultation with all parties, that the best solution to the difficulties at Leverburgh, would be to provide the station with a Inshore lifeboat.
 The lifeboat was transferred to the relief fleet.
 It was said that this class of lifeboat would comfortably be able to respond to the majority of calls typically received at Leverburgh, and would resolve some of the crewing issues, requiring fewer crew and launch helpers.

 The relief lifeboat John and Louisa Fisher (B-870) was placed at Leverburgh in 2021 on evaluation.
 A floating 'Drive-On' pontoon (Versadock) was installed, to keep the boat out of the water, but ready for launch at a moments notice. lifeboat 13-25 Stella and Humfrey Berkeley (ON 1332) was permanently reassigned to in 2024.

 On 30 July 2025, it was announced that the station was again facing closure.
 A number of unforeseen factors, resulting in falling crew numbers, were reported by the management group, which led to a decision to withdraw from the trial at the end of the summer season 2025.
-As of 11 August 2025, the station remains operational, with no closure date finalised.
+The Inshore lifeboat was withdrawn at the end of September 2025.